kelleyk/livessh/README.md

     (This builds a squashfs from the filesystem created in the previous step, puts that, ISOLINUX, and a few configuration files into a temporary directory (`IMAGE_PATH`), and then builds an ISO from that directory.)

+## Tips

+- Since host keys are regenerated on each boot, host key warnings will become annoying.
+You may want to try

+    ssh -o StrictHostKeyChecking=no -o UserKnownHostsFile=/dev/null

+  I have this command aliased to `ssh-tmp` in my dotfiles for convenience.

+- To discover the newly-booted machine's hostname and/or IP address, you can always check your DHCP server's leases; or, you can use Zeroconf.

+    avahi-browse -t _workstation._tcp

+- TODO: Describe how to use an OpenSSH user CA.

+- TODO: Describe testing in a libvirt/qemu/KVM guest.

+- TODO: Describe PXE booting.

 ## Features

 - openssh